-Embryo-Fetal Toxicity - Based on its mechanism of action, TECVAYLI[®] may cause fetal harm when administered to a pregnant woman.
-Advise pregnant women of the potential risk to the fetus.
-Advise females of reproductive potential to use effective contraception during treatment with TECVAYLI[®] and for 5 months after the last dose.
+Embryo-Fetal Toxicity: Based on findings in animals, IMBRUVICA[®] can cause fetal harm when administered to a pregnant woman.
+Advise pregnant women of the potential risk to a fetus.
+Advise females of reproductive potential to use effective contraception during treatment with IMBRUVICA[®] and for 1 month after the last dose.
+Advise males with female partners of reproductive potential to use effective contraception during the same time period.